 Windmills (well, duh):

 Kinderdijk houses 19 18th-century windmills, all in a row along the dikes.
-It has three pumping stations and reservoirs that control all of the floodings in that area.
+It has three pumping stations and reservoirs that control all of the floodings in the area.
 What makes these windmills unique is that people still live in them!
-In fact, last time I went, people were having a party outside their windmill and setting off fireworks (naughty, naughty).
+In fact, the last time I went, people were having a party outside their windmill and setting off fireworks (naughty, naughty).
 There are no secrets for these poor residents, as their laundry and giant pants are aired out for the world to see when tourists take a walkthrough.
 Luckily, the windmills are separated by water, so you can’t go knocking on people’s windmills.

-Ability to walk, cycle or drive:
+Ability to walk, cycle, or drive:

-There are footpaths, cycle paths and waterways that go all along the windmills.
+There are footpaths, cycle paths, and waterways that go along the windmills.
 It’s a beautiful walk and if you take it at a steady pace, it will take you a while to get to the end and back.
 Your bike?
 It’s not ideal in busy periods as you’re still dodging pedestrians who don’t know the difference between a footpath and a cycle path.

 When you first arrive at Kinderdijk, you are met with a car park, toilets (so no worries on that front), a visitors centre and a museum.
-The price to park in the car park is only €5 for a car (and all proceeds go to the upkeep of the area).
+The price to park in the car park is only €5 per car (and all proceeds go to the upkeep of the area).
 My top tip: If you’re feeling particularly stingy, there is a car park a 10-minute walk away in an industrial estate (IHC Holland B.V – on your sat nav), where it is completely free to park all weekend.

 The museum at the entrance is also free.
 It’s small but tells you all you need to know about the windmill site.
 There is an option to pay a bit extra and see a special Kinderdijk film in the museum.
 It’s also possible to pay to go inside two of the windmills at Kinderdijk to see how the windmills work.
 You can also buy a boat trip ticket alongside the windmills — so you can get up close and personal and shoot some amazing pictures.